hth/receipt-mobile/README.md

     {"working":true}

-If no response then site is not working.
+If there is no response then site is not working.
 This call should return a response very quickly.

 ###Check if user has access###